kubernetes/community/contributors/guide/owners.md

 - Technically, anyone who is a member of the kubernetes GitHub organization can drive-by `/lgtm` a PR
-  - Drive-by reviews from non-members are encouraged as a way of demonstrating experience and intent to become a collaborator or reviewer
+  - Drive-by reviews from non-members are encouraged as a way of demonstrating experience and intent to become a member or reviewer.
   - Drive-by `/lgtm`'s from members may be a sign that our OWNERS files are too small, or that the existing **reviewers** are too unresponsive
   - This goes against the idea of specifying **reviewers** in the first place, to ensure that